 8. Rebuild BCD

 - Insert the Windows 10 bootable media (USB stick or DVD), and restart your PC.

 - Set USB/DVD as the primary boot device.
 Either by entering the Boot menu (F10, F11, or F12) or from the BIOS settings.

-- The loading process of the installation file should commence.
+- The loading process of the installation file should start.

-This should finalize the repair procedure and you should be able to boot your PC to Windows.
+This solution should finalize the repair procedure, and you should be able to boot your PC to Windows.